Chandrabose Suthaharan

-Chandrabose Suthaharan was a minority Sri Lankan Tamil editor of the Tamil magazine, Nilam, and also wrote for other Tamil news media.
+Chandrabose Suthagar was a minority Sri Lankan Tamil editor of the Tamil magazine, Nilam, and also wrote for other Tamil news media.
 He had earlier worked for Virakesari.
 He was shot and killed on 16 April 2007, in Thirunavatkulam in Vavuniya.

+Personal life

+Suthaharan and their family background is native to Nedunteevu (Delft Island) in Jaffna.
+He has two siblings; his elder brother is Chandrabose Basgar and his younger sister is Susila.
+When he was assassinated in 2007.Suthagar dedicated his career to Tamil literature and journalism; he is survived by his wife and two sons, who continue to honor his memory and legacy.

 Background

 His killing is part of series of killings, abductions and attacks on journalists in Sri Lanka.
 It was also seen as part of the intimidation of Tamil media.

 Incident

 He was shot inside his house by six gunmen who entered his house.
 His eight-year-old son stated that the killers spoke both Tamil and Sinhala.
 His home was located inside a government-held area.

 Government investigation

 The International Press Institute has called for an impartial government investigation into Suthaharan's killing.